Momments8888/lifelens-legal/privacy.md

 - **Memories:** anything you save into LifeLensAI, including text notes, voice recordings, photos, receipts, and forwarded emails.
 Memories may include metadata (location, timestamp) you choose to attach.
-- **Prescription and medication information (only if you use the prescription feature):** when you scan a prescription or medication label, we store the photo and the extracted details - medication name, dosage, frequency, prescriber, instructions, your dose schedule times, dose-taken logs, and any personal notes you add.
-This is sensitive health information; it is stored against your account only and is never shared with advertisers or sold.
 - **Payment information:** if you subscribe to Premium, our payment processor (Stripe) collects your payment details. **We never see or store your card number.** Stripe returns only a customer ID and a subscription status to us.